Getting Started with Accommodations

 3. Meeting with an OAE Staff Member

-Please email [email protected] to arrange a meeting to discuss your request in more detail and make a plan for next steps.
+Once you've completed steps 1 and 2, please email [email protected] to arrange a meeting to discuss your request in more detail and make a plan for next steps.

 Rights and Responsibilities

-• Prospective students are encouraged to:
+Prospective students are encouraged to:

-• consult with the Office of Accessible Education regarding potential accommodations at Williams to support a documented disability;
+• Consult with the Office of Accessible Education regarding potential accommodations at Williams to support a documented disability;

-• discuss concerns about support for disabilities with members of the admission staff, housing office, health/psychological services, and the Dean’s Office.
+• Discuss concerns about support for disabilities with members of the admission staff, housing office, health/psychological services, and the Dean’s Office.
 These conversations are shared with College personnel on a need-to-know basis only.

 • equal access to courses, services, facilities, activities, and programs available through the College;